A posteriori error estimation and adaptivity for multiple-network poroelasticity: Acknowledgments

 \section{Acknowledgments}

-We wish to thank Dr.~Magne Nordaas and Prof.~Ragnar Winther for constructive discussions, as well as Dr.~Lars Magnus Valnes for invaluable aid with the human brain mesh generation pipeline.
+We wish to thank Dr.~Magne Nordaas, Dr.~Chris Richardson, and Prof.~Ragnar Winther for constructive discussions, as well as Dr.~Lars Magnus Valnes for invaluable aid with the human brain mesh generation pipeline.